markusdd/squareline_lvgl_to_berry/README.md

 When callbacks for e.g. buttons are found I do generate a function skeleton similar to what Squareline studio outputs into `ui_events.c`.
 You can copy those out and fill them with the functionality you need.

+You can set the debug variable to `True` at the top of the script, then it will output some regex debug on the console.
+This might help if you wish to do enhancements or debug the output.
+PRs for improvements are welcome.

 ## Example
 I just provide this here as I made it for a little private project and thought it might be useful.
 You can look at the [example](example/) folder, there is a basement light controller UI that I made in Squareline studio.